Armored Trooper Votoms: Pailsen Files: Toys/Models

-TakaraTomy produced ATs from the series as part of its Actic Gear line of three-inch action figures.
+TakaraTomy produced ATs from the series as part of its Arctic Gear line of three-inch action figures.
 The Berkhoff squad Scopedogs are pre-packaged with the first five Pailsen Files DVDs while the sixth DVD contains a special Scopedog Turbo Custom painted in the dull gray colors of the Melkian Information Ministry's ISS special operations command.
 The other figures in the line include two-pack reissues of previously released units (such as the Scopedog, Fatty, and Diving Beetle with Spring Bobbin carpet track system), Wapp's Standing Tortoise, and the Berkhoff squad Scopedog Turbo Customs in ISS and arctic camouflage colors, plus an ISS Dog Carrier transport with free ISS Scopedog Turbo Custom.
 Each figure comes with a file card.
 The arctic camouflage units also have special snowshoe attachments.

 Model kit companies Wave and Bandai also released kits of ATs as they appeared in the series.